 So when showing actions and reactions in your fiction, pay attention to the syntax of the sentence.
 State the cause before the effect, the action before the reaction, the stimulus before the response.
 This way, the ideas flow more naturally and smoothly, and the readers don’t have to skip back in the sentence to figure out what’s going on, which confuses them momentarily and takes them out of the story.

-As Ingermanson and Economy say in Writing Fiction, “Here’s a critical rule: Always get the time sequence correct and always put the cause before the effect.”
+As Ingermanson and Economy say in Writing Fiction for Dummies, “Here’s a critical rule: Always get the time sequence correct and always put the cause before the effect.”

 Here are some “before and after” examples, disguised, from my fiction editing.
 The “after” examples are just one or two of many possibilities.

 State cause before effect, action before reaction, stimulus before response:

 Instead of: David yelled out in pain when the door slammed on his fingers.

 Write: The door slammed on David’s fingers and he yelled out in pain.

 Or: The door slammed on David’s fingers.
 He leaped back and yelled out in pain.

 Instead of: She pulled her arm away when the man tried to grab her.